 ee-leaf

 Compost tea has been hailed as the magic elixir that makes plants grow stronger, ripen faster, taste better, run farther, and jump higher.
-While some of these claims may be taken with a grain of salt, there are still some real benefits to compost tea.
+While some of these claims may be taken with a grain of salt, there are still some real benefits to making compost tea for plants.
 It can be fun to brew, too.

 What is compost tea?